 The Farner Committee, in its report to the University President, recommended that the institute cooperate with existing university institutes and departments to foster cooperative research with other biological agencies in Alaska to establish and maintain field sites and stations for the purpose of conducting research throughout the arctic.

-Following the establishment of IAB, the University of Alaska added a line item to its budget request to the Alaska Legislature in July 1963 that IAB receive it first state appropriation.
+Following the establishment of IAB, the University of Alaska added a line item to its budget request to the Alaska Legislature in July 1963 that IAB receive its first state appropriation.